wincle626/KR260-Linux-Setups-/README.md

 #### (PS: this method works for both KR260 and KV260.
 Ubuntu provides the universial Ubuntu image for these two devices. )

-### 2. Rebuilding the Certified Ubuntu for Xilinx Devices Kernel from Source (On KR260)
+### 2. Rebuilding the Certified Ubuntu for Xilinx Devices Kernel from Source (On KR260 or host PC)

 #### a.
 Clone Ubuntu source to local